charleymroberts/ecommerce/README.md

 **Help achieving lifestyle goals**

 People who have decided to become vegan, or are considering becoming vegan, often seek out alternatives to a particular favourite food that they are worried about missing.
-Vegan Direct enables them to find a wider selection of good-quality vegan food products than in their local supermarket, and locate specific alternatives to a favourite non-vegan food or ingredient, helping them to achieve their goal of maintaining a vegan lifestyle without having to ‘give up’ favourite foods.
+VeganDirect enables them to find a wider selection of good-quality vegan food products than in their local supermarket, and locate specific alternatives to a favourite non-vegan food or ingredient, helping them to achieve their goal of maintaining a vegan lifestyle without having to ‘give up’ favourite foods.

 ### Target audience